|

 — Dennis Paulson, Co-Author

-of The National Audoban Society Field Guide to the Pacific Northwest,
+of The National Audubon Society Field Guide to the Pacific Northwest,

 Director, Slater National History Museum